AndriiVakhrushev/BiggestPerpendicularRowInMatrix/README.rst

     matrix.result

-for get result of calculation. result format is x-y-z.x-y-z.x-y-z where 0 show in it is
+for get result of calculation. result format is x-y-z.x-y-z.x-y-z where 0 show in what plane it is

     0-15-10.5-0-10.5-32-0